mjalleda/Selenium/Selenium_Tutorial/README.md

 Both are automation tools but Appium is only Mobile Automation tool.
 It is easy to learn Appium if you already know Selenium.

 1.5: Selenium Components:
-1.5.1: IDE: It is addon on firefox browser only.
+1.5.1: IDE: It is add-on on firefox browser only.
 1.5.2:  Selenium Server:RC: It is also called, Remote control OR Selenium 1.0 Or Version 1.0 OR Selenium Server.
 This is deprecated 4years back.
 WebDriver: It is also called